KoyyadaRohith/Malicious-IP-Intelligence-System/README.md

 ## 📜 License

 © All Rights Reserved.

-This project is proprietary software and may not be copied, modified, or distributed without permission.
+This project is proprietary software.
+Unauthorized copying, modification, distribution, or commercial use is prohibited without explicit permission from the author.